Thieaudio Monarch MK3 VS Yu9 Que

 Home Ranking Compare IEMs

 Thieaudio Monarch MK3 and Yu9 Que use 2DD+6BA+2EST and 1DD+3BA driver setups respectively.
 Thieaudio Monarch MK3 costs $1,000 while Yu9 Que costs $409.
 Thieaudio Monarch MK3 is $591 more expensive.
-Both score 8.1 from reviewers.
-Thieaudio Monarch MK3 carries a user score of 6.8.
-Yu9 Que has better bass with a 0.7-point edge, Yu9 Que has better mids with a 0.8-point edge and Yu9 Que has slightly better treble with a 0.3-point edge.
+Thieaudio Monarch MK3 holds a slight 0.1-point edge in reviewer scores (8.2 vs 8.1).
+User ratings place Thieaudio Monarch MK3 at 6.8 and Yu9 Que at 8.5.
+Yu9 Que has better bass with a 0.7-point edge, Yu9 Que has better mids with a 0.6-point edge, Yu9 Que has slightly better treble with a 0.3-point edge, Yu9 Que has slightly better dynamics with a 0.4-point edge and Yu9 Que has better imaging with a 0.5-point edge.

 Insights